 Valerian is a plant that can be made into supplements.
 In some studies, according to Mayo Clinic, people who used valerian reported lower levels of anxiety and stress.
 In other studies, however, people reported no benefit.

-It’s typically considered safe at the recommended doses, but be cautious since long-term safety trials are somewhat lacking.
-We recommend talking with your doctor if you’d like to take valerian for more than a few weeks at a time.
+It’s typically considered safe at the recommended doses, however it is important to be cautious regarding long-term use, as safety trials are somewhat lacking.
+We recommend consulting with your doctor if you’d like to take valerian for more than a few weeks.

 Furthermore, natural supplements are not regulated by the FDA and their side effects are not put under the same scrutiny as prescription medication.
-None of these supplements should be used as a formal replacement for medication or other forms of treatment.
+None of these supplements should be used as a formal replacement for medication or other forms of anxiety treatment such as therapy.

 Of course, if you’re dealing with anxiety, it’s important to have options.
 We hope you enjoyed this blog post on what some of those options might be.
 Just to reiterate — take caution, be wise, and always speak with a doctor.
 We hope you find treatments that work best for you!